shipping knowlege

 The Importance of the Arctic Shipping Route

 Traditionally, maritime logistics between China and Europe have relied on the Suez Canal, but this route is often affected by geopolitical events.
-A study published in the Eurasian Economic Journal indicates that the shipping route from Lianyungang in Jiangsu Province, China, to Rotterdam, Netherlands, is traditionally about 20,000 kilometers.
+The traditional shipping route from Shanghai, China, to Rotterdam, Netherlands, is about 20,000 kilometers.
 By taking the Arctic route, the journey can be shortened by 25%, reducing travel time by 10 to 15 days.
 Additionally, it allows vessels to avoid high-risk areas like the Strait of Malacca, the Indian Ocean, the Gulf of Aden, and Somalia, making the Arctic route a strategically important option.

 Ships via Arctic Route